segasai/desi_retriever/README.md

 `pip install https://github.com/segasai/desi_retriever/archive/master.zip`

+### Set up the DESI user / password

-You also need to set-up the DESI user/password.
-You need to put the login password in the file
+You need to put in the standard DESI web login/password in the home folder in the file:
+$HOME/.desi_http_user
-$HOME/.desi_http_user in the format login:password
+in the following format
+login:password

+The login password are the same ones as used to access data.desi.lbl.gov

 ## Usage